 Amsterdam (23-24 June 1984)

 Apart from the eight, all of the boats vying for Olympic selection were entered at Amsterdam.
 The pair came second out of five, a length behind the Dutch Olympic crew.
 The four’s event only had three entries from which they finished third behind the Russians and the Dutch.
-A quad of Lin Clark, Gill Bond, Stephanie Price and Sandy Lutz, coxed by Pauline Wright was entered, but may well not have race as it had already been decided that the bat would not be selected for the Olympics.
+The quad was entered, but may well not have race as it had already been decided that the boat would not be selected for the Olympics.

 The team had been announced straight after Lucerne, but at this point, only the eight, the four and Beryl Mitchell in the single scull were named as having been firmly selected.
-The Daily Telegraph said, “Kate Panter and Ruth Howe will accompany the team as spares and could well compete in a pair if not required as substitutes,” although the Guardian, did include the pair in the list of selected crews.
-The double isn’t mentioned at all presumably because that their appeal hadn’t been agreed by that point.
+The Daily Telegraph said, “Kate Panter and Ruth Howe will accompany the team as spares and could well compete in a pair if not required as substitutes,” although the Guardian, did include the pair in the list of selected crews, and Kate is quite sure that they were always going to race.
+The double isn’t mentioned at all presumably because that their appeal hadn’t gone through by that point.

 As far back as before the World Championships in 1983, when the Warsaw Pact countries’ boycott wasn’t even being suggested, FISA had called on Western European countries to send as many entries as possible to the LA Olympics because they were concerned that women’s rowing might be withdrawn from the Games’ programme altogether if it was seen to be poorly supported (and there was a risk of this because of the cost of transporting boats from Europe to the US).
 Once the boycott was added to the equation, which hit women’s rowing particularly hard because it was dominated by Eastern bloc countries at the time, healthy numbers of entries from countries like Britain were more important than ever, although the Amateur Rowing Association’s finances were in a fairly parlous state.